hoangsvit/eplus.dev/clzjjz0bo002009idbhshbvqh.md

 Answer the following multiple choice questions to reinforce your understanding of the concepts covered so far.

-Which of the following is NOT a benefit of using Firebase Cloud Firestore?Strong consistencyScalabilityDurabilityReal-time updates
+Which of the following is NOT a benefit of using Firebase Cloud Firestore?

-**Submit**
+* Strong consistency

+* Scalability

+* Durability

+* Real-time updates

-Firebase Cloud Firestore is a NoSQL document database.TrueFalse
+Firebase Cloud Firestore is a NoSQL document database.

-**Submit**
+* True

+* False

 ### **Task 7.
 Emulator Suite**